Each chapter in this book about how to defend your faith begins with a reminder of the rules of engagement.

 - Baptism in water

 They also believe that the exact point of salvation is the moment that you make the intellectual decision to believe in Jesus.
-Everything after that is simply a ritual to explain or to commemorate the completed salvation.
-For example, when you ask them about what do they think about baptism, usually the answer will be: baptism is an outward sign that expresses an inward and complete reality.
+Everything after that is simply a ritual to explain or commemorate the completed salvation.
+For example, when you ask them what they think about baptism, their answer will be: baptism is an outward sign that expresses an inward and complete reality.

 Some Baptists believe that once you are saved, your baptism is your initiation right into the local Baptist church.
-Okay, so listening and understanding someone else's religious beliefs is part of the respect necessary to keep the communication flowing.
-The next step is to stick to the Bible.
-So what does the Bible say about this subject?
+This example shows how important it is to listen and understand someone else's religious belief.
+Taking the time to do this will provide important information about the subject you are discussing as well as showing the sincere respect necessary to keep the communication flowing.
+The next step is to go to the Bible itself for the information you will share if you have the opportunity.
+So, what does the Bible teach about the subject of baptism?

-The Bible teaches that there is only one baptism remaining for the church to preach today.
-Paul teaches that there's only one faith, right, in Ephesians 4:4 to 6,
+The Bible teaches that there is only one baptism remaining for the church to preach and practice today.
+More specifically, Paul teaches this in Ephesians 4:4-6.

 There's only one body and one spirit, just as you were called in one hope of your calling, one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all.